Maumbury Rings: Later use

 Its amphitheatre role was briefly revived in the late 17th and early 18th centuries, as a place of public execution.
 In 1685, at the close of the Monmouth Rebellion, Judge Jeffreys ordered eighty of the rebels to be executed here.
 In 1705 Mary Channing, a nineteen-year-old woman found guilty of poisoning her husband, was executed by strangulation and burning at the Rings.
 Thomas Hardy used this event in his poem The Mock Wife and mentioned it in his 1886 novel The Mayor of Casterbridge, as well as recording some details of his research into the event in his personal writings.

 By the later 18th century, the enclosure was being used as farmland.

 In 1846, the proposed alignment of the Southampton and Dorchester Railway was amended in order to protect the Rings.

 The site today

 The monument is now a public open space, and used for open-air concerts, festivals and re-enactments.
-Finds from the excavations are in the Dorset County Museum.
+Finds from the excavations are in the Dorset Museum.